 It is possible to find some discoloring around the boiler after running it for some time.
 This should not discourage you since after the first use; you will have figured out that it was not the wrong choice to make for a quality piece that will last for long.

 If you need to get it for whatever reason you have, why don’t you visit Amazon and see more specifications and safety standards required when using the model kit.

 Here is an option for the steam engine fanatics in a science class.
-To serve the purpose of using it in showing how energy is created, the Wilesco steam engine model kit is accompanied by a well and simply instructed pamphlet to help in assembling making it a homemade steam engine.
+To serve the purpose of using it in showing how energy is created, the Wilesco D5 is accompanied by a well and simply instructed pamphlet to help in assembling.

 So, if you have minimal knowledge of the assembly procedure, you’ll learn it in a very short time.

 There is nothing to solder since all the components are screwed together to form the engine model.
-The specifications are the same as those of D6 Steam engine, so you can use it to drive standards within the Wilesco range.
+The specifications are the same as those of D6 Engine, so you can use it to drive standards within the Wilesco range.

-The manufacturers built this steam engine model as the smallest and an entry level engine which has enough power for self-running but can’t run any accessories.
+The manufacturers built this as the smallest and an entry level engine which has enough power for self-running but can’t run any accessories.

 Don’t expect any fuel to be available when purchasing the kit.
 However, you can find something to use such as heat tablets and others.

 It is suited for beginners who need to know and understand what a piston, a push rod, and a flywheel are.
 Anyone who uses it for learning purposes will get thrilled by the mechanism and assembly altogether.